conanc/CV/README.md

 Interests
 =========
-+ I participate in a number of open-source and technology communities, including the [London Clojurians](http://londonclojurians.org/), the [London Java Community](http://www.meetup.com/Londonjavacommunity/), and [Cleanweb](http://www.cleanweb.org.uk/)
++ I'm an active member of the [London Clojurians](http://londonclojurians.org/)
-+ I swim and run regularly, play squash well and football badly, and ski
++ I swim and run, play squash well and football badly, and ski
 + I'm interested in music technology, and play the drums

 Contact